Im-Rises/TetrisSFML/README.md

 system, please follow one of the section below `Windows` or `Linux` or `MacOs`.

 > **Note**
-> Be carefull you have the Text Font `Arial` in the folder `font` next to the executable.
+> Be carefully you have the Text Font `Arial` in the folder `font` next to the executable.
 Without it the game will
 > crash.

 ### Windows